jijintian/TUMCR/README.md

 # TUMCR
-The code for SIGKDD2024 work TUMCR
+The code for SIGKDD2024 work  Tensorized unaligned multi-view clustering with multi-scale representation learning (TUMCR).